taeganwarren/react-task-tracker/README.md

 ---
 Running with Docker:
 * Clone the repository
-* Change directory into the client
-  * `cd react-task-tracker/client`
-* Install dependencies
-  * `npm install`
-* Change directory into the project root
+* Navigate to the main project directory
-  * `cd ..`
-* Build the front-end
-  * `make build-react`
-  * This will build the react app and move the build folder to the server folder so it can be included when building the docker image.
-* Run the docker-compose.yml file
+* Run `make build` to build the docker image
-  * `make up` or `docker-compose up`
+* Run `make up` to start the application
-  * Builds the docker image and runs the app with a MongoDB container
-* Open your brower and navigate to `http://localhost:3000/`
+* Open your browser and navigate to `http://localhost:5000/`